 ee_api_js.jsis available in the

 /static/directory (or equivalent).
-You can download it directly from GitHub or, if you've already cloned the entire EE API repo, copy it from
+You can download it directly from GitHub, install it from npm, or, if you've already cloned the entire EE API repo, copy it from

 Check out the Google Identity OAuth documentation for a more detailed explanation of OAuth.